Nestwumi/udacity/Project1/readme.md

 cars.ipynb: verion 1 of notebook containing analysis
 cars-Copy1: verion 1 of notebook containing analysis Car details v3.csv: car data used for analysis

+Library used

+pandas
+numpy

+Summary of results
+Toyota can drive longest milages.
+Followed by Mahindra and Tata.
+CNG powered vehicles have lowest fuel costs
+Chevrolet gets sold most often/owner hates the most